pandas-dev/pandas/doc/source/getting_started/intro_tutorials/07_reshape_table_layout.rst

     no2_subset.pivot(columns="location", values="value")

-The :meth:`~pandas.pivot_table` function is purely reshaping of the data: a single value for each index/column combination is required.
+The :meth:`~pandas.pivot` function is purely reshaping of the data: a single value for each index/column combination is required.

 .. raw:: html